 The Federal Central Processing Center (CPS) selects financial aid applicants for verification and targets the verification of error-prone data items.
-When using FAFSA on the Web, students and the parents of dependent students who indicate they filed federal income tax returns are eligible to retrieve income data directly from the Internal Revenue Service (IRS) with the the FAFSA-IRS Data Retrieval Process.
-This simple and time saving process allows financial aid applicants and their parents to retrieve, directly from the IRS, certain income and information from income tax returns and to automatically transfer that information to the FAFSA application.
+When using FAFSA on the Web, students and the parents of dependent students who indicate they already completed federal income tax returns are eligible to retrieve income data directly from the Internal Revenue Service (IRS) with the IRS Data Retrieval tool.
+This simple and time saving process allows eligible financial aid applicants and the parents of dependent students to access their IRS tax record and to retrieve, directly from the IRS, certain data and information from income tax returns and to automatically transfer that information to the FAFSA application.
 The College may also select an applicant if there appears to be conflicting or inconsistent information on the application.

 WHAT DOCUMENTS ARE NEEDED FOR VERIFICATION?

-In accordance with federal financial aid regulations, colleges are required to rely on the FAFSA-IRS Data Retrieval Process or IRS tax return transcripts as primary sources of documentation for verification purposes.
-All applicants must complete and sign the verification worksheet.
+In accordance with federal financial aid regulations, colleges are required to rely on the IRS Data Retrieval tool or IRS tax return transcripts as primary sources of documentation for verification purposes.
+If requested, all applicants must complete and sign the verification worksheet.
 Dependent students must have a parent sign the verification worksheet.
-If requested, applicants must either use the FAFSA-IRS Data Retrieval Process or submit a signed copy of their official IRS tax return transcript of their Federal income tax information for the previous year.
-If requested, applicants who are dependent also must have their parent(s) either use the FAFSA-IRS Data Retrieval Process or submit a signed copy of their parents' official IRS tax return transcript of their Federal income tax information for the previous year.
+If requested, applicants must either use the IRS Data Retrieval tool or submit a signed copy of their official IRS tax return transcript of their Federal income tax information for the previous year of 2013.
+If requested, applicants who are dependent also must have their parent(s) either use the IRS Data Retrieval tool or submit a signed copy of their parents' official IRS tax return transcript of their Federal income tax information for the previous year of 2013.

 Documentation Requirements for Verification:

-- FAFSA–IRS Data Retrieval Process: CLICK HERE TO VIEW OUR TUTORIAL!!
-If eligible and there are no special tax filing circumstances, the applicant can utilize the FAFSA-IRS Data Retrieval Process on the 2013-2014 FAFSA on the Web at www.fafsa.ed.gov in lieu of submitting an IRS tax return transcript.
-Newly retrieved IRS data retrieved by the tax filer while correcting the FAFSA is considered acceptable documentation in lieu of an IRS tax return transcript, even though it was not retrieved with the initial FAFSA application.
-Please visit this page for detailed instructions and information about this tool.
+- IRS Data Retrieval Tool: CLICK HERE TO VIEW OUR TUTORIAL!!
+If eligible and there are no special tax filing circumstances, applicants can utilize the IRS Data Retrieval tool on the 2014-2015 FAFSA on the Web at www.fafsa.ed.gov in lieu of submitting an IRS tax return transcript.
+Newly retrieved and unchanged IRS tax data retrieved by the tax filer while correcting the FAFSA is considered acceptable documentation in lieu of an IRS tax return transcript, even though it was not retrieved with the initial FAFSA application.

 - Non-tax filers: If a tax return is not required to be filed with the IRS due to low income, the verification worksheet must reflect all non-taxable income received, as well as the amount and sources of any income earned.
-All 2012 W-2's from employers must be submitted for the non-tax filer(s).
+All 2013 W-2's from employers must be submitted for the non-tax filer(s).
 An IRS statement of non-filing status may also be requested.
-An itemization worksheet may also be requested.
+A low income verification form may also be requested.

-- Special Tax Filing Circumstances: The U.S. Department of Education states that some tax filers with special tax filing circumstances are ineligible to use the FAFSA-IRS Data Retrieval Process and may be selected for verification.
+- Special Tax Filing Circumstances: The U.S. Department of Education states that some tax filers with special tax filing circumstances are ineligible to use the IRS Data Retrieval tool and may be selected for verification.
 The U.S. Department of Education describes tax filers as having special tax filing circumstances for verification if they:

 - Filed a joint tax return and are:

-- Are married to someone other than the individual included on the joint tax return.
+-married to someone other than the individual included on the joint tax return